Al-Badhan

 al-Badhan (الباذان) is a Palestinian village in the Nablus Governorate in the North central West Bank, located 7.28 km northeast of Nablus, and 1.5 km to the north of Elon Moreh.
-According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 2,422 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), the village had a population of 3,171 inhabitants in 2017.

 The adjacent valley, Wadi al-Badhan (also known as Wadi Sajour), is a picturesque natural area located 5 km northeast of Nablus on the road leading to the Jordan Valley.
 The area is characterized by abundant springs and diversity of wildlife.
-The area is one of the most beautiful natural areas in the West Bank and has a nature reserve to preserve wildlife.
+The area is considered one of the most beautiful natural areas in the West Bank and has a nature reserve to preserve wildlife.

+At the time of Roman and Byzantine rule, the nearby ruin of Khirbet Ferwe was home to the Samaritan town of Baddan, which was well-known for its pomegranates.

 History

 Al-Badhan has several sites of archaeological interest including 12 ancient watermills.

 Scholars today hold that al-Badhan is to be identified with the Badan (בדן; באדן) citied in the 2nd-century CE Mishnah and Tosefta, said to be a place then settled by Samaritans and renowned for its pomegranates.
 Badan is featured prominently in Samaritan tradition; According to one of these, the Israelites purified themselves at Badan after crossing the Jordan River and on their way to Mount Gerizim.
+The ancient site was located in Khirbet Ferwe, and a Herodian tomb was discovered at the site.